dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 embedding operation named $up$ is introduced, which corresponds to the $lift$ operation for monad transformers, introduced in the previous chapter.
-An interesting decision problem about the combination of state and exception arises (it is an example of a general problem of monad transformers composition mentioned in the previous chapter).
+An interesting decision problem about the combination of state and exception arises (it is an example of a general problem of monad transformers' composition mentioned in the previous chapter).
 The author chooses exception handling that does not alter the state (as opposed to reverting the state on exception handling).
 There is a number of generalised monad laws and code motion laws for